Getting Started with Modern Web Scraping: An Introduction

 The response metadata

-includes basic information like the page title, viewport settings and a status code.
+includes comprehensive information like the page title, content type, cache status, and status code.

 by default: